 Tech Against Terrorism was implemented by ICT4Peace pursuant to the United Nations Security Council resolution 2354 (2017) and the UN Counter-Terrorism Committee Comprehensive International Framework to Counter Terrorist Narratives (S/2017/375).

-In Phase 1 of the project, we held multi-stakeholder conferences in Zurich, Silicon Valley and Kuala Lumpur to deepen our understanding of how terrorists exploit the internet and technology services.
+In Phase 1 of the project, we held multi-stakeholder conferences in Zurich, Silicon Valley, and Kuala Lumpur to deepen our understanding of how terrorists exploit the internet and technology services.

 In Phase 2, Tech Against Terrorism worked with smaller tech companies and startups to provide operational support and build online tools to underpin long-term capacity growth.

-This work fed into our development of an online knowledge sharing platform that will form a resource freely accessible to all organisations seeking help and guidance.
-All our work advocates the strengths of an industry-led, self-regulatory approach to tackling terrorist use of technology, and is informed by the emerging normative framework spearheaded by major technology companies, which is built on the following three pillars:
+This work fed into our development of an online knowledge sharing platform that will form a resource freely accessible to all organizations seeking help and guidance.
+All our work advocates the strengths of an industry-led, self-regulatory approach to tackling the terrorist use of technology, and is informed by the emerging normative framework spearheaded by major technology companies, which is built on the following three pillars:

 In total, our work in 2017 was based on the following model:

 Tech Against Terrorism is partnering with the Global Internet Forum to Counter Terrorism, a forum set up by Facebook, Twitter, Google, and Microsoft set up in May 2017.
 Tech Against Terrorism facilitates engagement within a broad knowledge-sharing network to include stakeholders in government, tech and civil society.
 Under this mandate, Tech Against Terrorism is also leading to sharing best practices and tools between the GIFCT companies and small tech companies and startups.